cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Tested on WooCommerce 7.6.0.

 = 1.48.0 - 07/03/2023 =
-* Fixed an issue where a feed that was duplicated could not be set to auto update before a screen reset was performed.
+* Fixed an issue where a feed that was duplicated could not be set to auto-update before a screen reset was performed.
-* Added the option to sort the Feed List table items on the Name, Updated and Products columns.
+* Added the option to sort the Feed List table items on the Name, Updated, and Products columns.
 * Tested on WooCommerce 7.4.1.

 = 1.47.1 - 15/02/2023 =